mother-of-all-self-hosting/ansible-role-syncstorage-rs-docker/docs/configuring-yourls.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up YOURLS
+# Setting up syncstorage-rs-docker

-This is an [Ansible](https://www.ansible.com/) role which installs [YOURLS](https://yourls.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [syncstorage-rs-docker](https://yourls.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-YOURLS is a set of PHP scripts that will allow you to run Your Own URL Shortener, on your server.
+syncstorage-rs-docker is a set of PHP scripts that will allow you to run Your Own URL Shortener, on your server.

-See the project's [documentation](https://yourls.org/docs) to learn what YOURLS does and why it might be useful to you.
+See the project's [documentation](https://yourls.org/docs) to learn what syncstorage-rs-docker does and why it might be useful to you.

 ## Prerequisites

-To run a YOURLS instance it is necessary to prepare a [MySQL](https://www.mysql.com/) compatible database server.
+To run a syncstorage-rs-docker instance it is necessary to prepare a [MySQL](https://www.mysql.com/) compatible database server.

 If you are looking for an Ansible role for [MariaDB](https://mariadb.org/), you can check out [this role (ansible-role-mariadb)](https://github.com/mother-of-all-self-hosting/ansible-role-mariadb) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.